smittytone/FontWrangler/README.md

 ## Usage ##

 Copy fonts you for which you have legitimate usage rights to FontWrangler’s Documents folder on your iPad.
-To do so, connect your iPad to your computer using Finder (macOS Catalina or above) or iTunes (macOS Mojave or under), then transfer font files using the **Apps** tab.
+To do so, connect your iPad to your computer using Finder (macOS Catalina or above) or iTunes (macOS Mojave or under), then transfer font files using the **Files** (Finder) or **Apps** (iTunes) stab.

 When you run FontWrangler, it will process your fonts, removing them from the Documents folder as it does so.